 How to Become a School-based Speech-Language Pathologist

 Many speech-language pathologists work in health care and private practice, but more than half work in schools.
 School speech-language pathologists make a significant difference in students’ lives.
 They are qualified to help students of all ages optimize their communication abilities, fostering academic, communication, and social skills.
+School-based positions account for more than half of all SLP employment and offer unique professional advantages, including school-year schedules, IEP-based collaborative practice and the opportunity to work with students across a range of communication needs.

 To work as a school SLP, you must first become a licensed SLP.
 Then, depending on where you practice, you may need to obtain teaching credentials.

-Step 1: Earn a Graduate Degree in Speech-Language Pathology
+Step 1: Earn a Graduate Degree

 Licensed SLPs have a minimum of a master’s degree in speech-language pathology.
 It’s vital that the degree is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA).
 Most states require a CAA-accredited SLP degree for professional licensure.